GeorgeMyller/curriculo_vaga_novo-curriculo2/reports/similarity_analysis_report.md

 ### Immediate Actions:

-1. Strong foundation with good alignment
-2. Consider emphasizing data analysis and technical skills more prominently
-3. Add specific examples of Python, SQL, and analytics work
-4. Highlight experience with data visualization tools
+1. The resume is very well aligned with the job description
+2. Minor adjustments in wording or emphasis could further optimize
+3. Consider highlighting specific achievements with metrics

 ### Strategic Improvements:
 1. **Technical Skills Enhancement**: Emphasize Python libraries like Pandas, NumPy, and Scikit-learn